-So where one sees the gapless Dirac fermions at the interface.
-So, based on this BHZ wrote down a Hamiltonian and this is what we have seen that 4 by 4 Hamiltonian and which of course, has a block diagonal nature comprising of the gamma 6 and the gamma 8 levels which are connected by time reversal symmetry because this has time reversal symmetry.
-So, they are basically the Kramer's pairs and the spin split Kramer's pairs.
-And so, in the same spirit the Kane-Mele Hamiltonian is also block diagonal without the Rashba term and that gives rise to a spin Hall quantum spin Hall phase.
-So, there is a connection between this and the Kane-Mele Hamiltonian which also is block diagonal in the in the spin space and one can calculate and that is what we have shown here.
+So, at the degenerate point the mass term dz is equal to 0.
+So, where one sees the gapless Dirac fermions at the interface.
+So, based on this B8z wrote down a Hamiltonian.
+So, this is the Hamiltonian and this is what we have seen that 4 by 4 Hamiltonian and which of course, has a block diagonal nature comprising of the gamma 6 and the gamma 8 levels which are connected by time reversal symmetry because this has time reversal symmetry.
+So, they are basically the Cramer's pairs and the spin split Cramer's pairs.

+And so, in the same spirit the Ken Milley Hamiltonian is also block diagonal without the Rachmaninoff term and that gives rise to a spin hall quantum spin hall phase.
+So, there is a connection between this and the Ken Milley Hamiltonian and this is the same which also is block diagonal in the spin space and one can calculate and that is what we have shown here.
 Thank you.